top of page

 Provisions regarding the Issuance of AMDAL and/or UKL-UPL as Prerequisites

-AMDAL or UKL-UPL are prerequisites for environmental approval.
-AMDAL is a study regarding the significant impact on the environment of a planned business and/or activity to be used as a prerequisite for decision making on the implementation of business and/or activity, as well as consisting in business licensing, or the approval of the central government or regional government.
+AMDAL or UKL-UPL serve as prerequisites in obtaining an environmental approval.
+AMDAL is a study regarding the significant impact of a planned business and/or activity on the environment.
+It is used as a requirement for decision making regarding the implementation of business and/or activity, as well as for business licensing, or the approval from the central government or regional governments.

-UKL-UPL is a series of environmental management and monitoring processes set forth in the form of a standard to be used as a prerequisite for decision making on the implementation of business and/or activity, as well as consisting in business licensing, or the approval of the central government or regional government.
+Contrarily, UKL-UPL is a series of environmental management and monitoring processes set forth in the form of a standard.
+It is used as a prerequisite when making decisions on the implementation of business and/or activity, as well as for business licensing, or the approval from the central government or regional governments.

-Every business and/or activity which has substantial impact on the environment is required to have AMDAL.
-Furthermore, the substantial impact shall be stipulated based on the following criteria:
+Every business and/or activity that has a substantial impact on the environment is required to have AMDAL.
+Furthermore, whether the environmental impact is considered substantial is determined based on the following criteria:

 • quantity of population to be affected by the business and/or activity plan;